Gods and Ends: The author

 Born in Orlem, Malad, Lindsay Pereira grew up in Bombay.
 He studied at St. Xavier's College and the University of Mumbai and obtained a PhD in literature for his work on gender attitudes implicit in nineteenth-century Indian fiction.
 He has worked as a journalist and writer for publications including The Huffington Post, The Globe and Mail, and New York Observer and has been a columnist with the daily Mid-Day since 2015.

 He was also co-editor with the late poet Eunice de Souza of Women's Voices: Selections from Nineteenth and Early-Twentieth Century Indian Writing in English, published by Oxford University Press.

 His second novel, The Memoirs of Valmiki Rao, was published by Penguin Random House India in August 2023.
 A retelling of the ancient Sanskrit epic Ramayana, it was described by translator and writer Arshia Sattar as "an elegy to a city wilfully destroyed by greed and cynicism, a lament to dreams that died and people that were murdered, a dirge that mourns the concerted dismantling of systems of thinking and being that upheld tolerance and compassion."
 The novel was also called "a clever reimagination of the Ramayana that terrifies and evokes pity."
 It won the Mumbai Literature Live!
 Literary Award for fiction book of the year in November, 2024.

+In 2025, a collection of his short stories titled Songs Our Bodies Sing was published by Penguin Random House.
+A review in Scroll described it as 'an uneven yet memorable collection of stories about lives on the margins.'
+According to the Deccan Chronicle, 'though not all the stories in this collection work to equal effect, they suggest a writer admirably exploring newer, bolder horizons.'
+Telegraph India said the stories 'testify to the fact that the struggles to belong and other challenges to the human condition are universal.'
+Open Magazine said: 'Pereira's writing is lucid, his characters real, and the world he conjures up a reminder that there is, despite the gloom, the occasional ray of light too.'

+His third novel, Super, was published by HarperCollins India.
+According to Open Magazine, "Set in a bleak world in which the most ordinary living seems out of bounds, there are no winners in Pereira’s novel.
+Its most decisive individual actions, even murder, are shaped by forces beyond one’s control."
+Mint Lounge called it "a dark cautionary tale, clinically documenting scams and the pitfalls of giving into them, offering not a glimmer of hope."